Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/Guide200Using_the_RestService_to_LoadData.md

 ### **STEP 1: Download the Python Application**

 - For this guide , you will need an application which we can integrate with the REST Service.
-For the purpose of this guide  you can download the application avaiguide le in the following repository.
+For the purpose of this guide  you can download the application available in the following repository.
 Click <a href="https://github.com/Abdul-Rafae-Mohammed/TweetStreamingusingPythonintoOracleDBusingORDS.git" target="_blank">here</a> to download a zipfile of the Python Application.
 Unzip it to a directory on your machine.

 You will see:
 - Python Application: **Real_Time_TweetStreaming_using_Rest_Service.py**